blimmer/maximize-your-output-talk/slides.md

 - What, specifically, is in-scope
 - What's out of scope
-- Point or estimate work size (timebox)
+- Point or estimate work size
 - Leverage experience on the team

 ---